 “We’re changing long-standing definitions of words that make them less meaningful,” Leahy said.

-Minnesota CIO Tarek Tomes told StateScoop it’s a constant challenge to overcome some of the notions his partner agencies have developed surrounding the most common buzzwords.
+Minnesota CIO Tarek Tomes told StateScoop it’s a constant challenge to overcome some of the notions agencies have developed surrounding the most common buzzwords.

 “We spend an extraordinary amount of time almost fighting against the buzzword and the connotation that’s been attached to the buzzword, where you can’t even lead with the value of what it does because you’re immediately confronted with this larger realm that the buzzword created that you have to address,” Tomes said.